 To understand a bit more about Bluefin Tuna fishing, farming and export, we spoke to Michael van Doom, Director of Dinko Seafoods.

 When we spoke to Michael, he had just returned from a gruelling six weeks at sea in the Great Australian Bight.
-The Dinko Tuna fishing team had only just reached their 2020/21 seasonal quota, which took three weeks longer than their average season.
+The Dinko Seafood fishing team had only just reached their 2020/21 seasonal quota, which took three weeks longer than their average season.

 The reason for the delay?
 Sunshine… or rather lack of sunshine.